Healthcare Reputation Management

 three pillars of healthcare reputation management

 • Listening data: It simply means social listening; with this, brand managers or healthcare marketers can monitor and understand conversations about their brand, people, or services.
 It helps you see beyond the reviews and understand what people have in their minds.
-There are social tools like Sproutsocial available today to automate the process.
+There are social tools like Locobuzz and Sproutsocial available today to automate the process.

 • Competitor data: While listening to social data helps you understand your position amongst your audience, listening to competitors’ social data enables you to understand your position in the industry.
 Competitors’ social information can also help you understand their brand reputation, patient loyalty, and weaknesses in services.
 This way, you can always stay ahead of your competition.